Samuel1-ona/Noah/backend/README.md

-# ZK-KYC Backend Services
+# NOAH Backend Services

-Backend services for interacting with the ZK-KYC smart contracts.
+Backend services for interacting with the NOAH smart contracts.

 ## Structure